Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/README.md

   - azure-active-directory
   - dotnet
   - office-ms-graph
-description: "Add authorization using app roles & roles claims to an ASP.NET Core web app thats signs-in users with the Microsoft identity platform"
+description: "Add authorization using app roles & roles claims to an ASP.NET Core web app that signs-in users with the Microsoft identity platform"
 ---
 # Add authorization using **app roles** & **roles** claims to an ASP.NET Core web app thats signs-in users with the Microsoft identity platform